Emmendingen

 Emmendingen (/de/; Emmedinge) is a town in Baden-Württemberg, capital of the district Emmendingen of Germany.
 It is located at the Elz River, 14 km north of Freiburg im Breisgau.
 The town contains more than 26,000 residents, which is the most in the Emmendingen district.

 Neighbour cities

 Emmendingen is bordered by several cities and municipalities; clockwise from the north: Malterdingen, Kenzingen, Freiamt (Black Forest), Sexau, Denzlingen, Reute (Breisgau), Windenreute, Maleck and Teningen.

 History

 The first mention of this town in a document dates back to 1091, however it is much older.
 It was the seat of the counts of Hochberg, a cadet branch of the Margraviate of Baden.
-In 1418 it received market rights from the emperor Manuel II Palaiologos, and in 1590 was raised to the status of a town, and walled, by Margrave Jacob III.
+In 1418 it received market rights from the emperor, and in 1590 was raised to the status of a town, and walled, by Margrave Jacob III.

 The author Johann Georg Schlosser (1739–1799), a brother-in-law of Goethe, was Oberamtmann (bailiff) for a few years.

 There was also a neighboring town called Nieder-Emmendingen.
 The towns merged in 1883.